shawnsmithdev/zermelo/README.md

 Sorter
 ------

 A Sorter will reuse buffers created during `Sort()` calls.
 This is not thread safe.
 Buffers are grown as needed at a 25% exponential growth rate.
 This means if you sort a slice of size `n`, subsequent calls with slices up to `n * 1.25` in length will not cause another buffer allocation.
+This does not apply to the first allocation, which will make a buffer of the same size as the requested slice.
+This way, if the slices being sorted do not grow in size, there is no unused buffer space.

 ```go
 import "github.com/shawnsmithdev/zermelo"